 - A judge may even order you and your spouse to attend parenting classes or mediation to see if you can work things out without going to trial.

 Here’s where the judge may give you some idea of how long the trial will last and what issues remain to be decided.
-He or she also sets a deadline for both sides to disclose witnesses and reveal what documents you plan to use as evidence.
+He or she also sets a deadline for both sides to disclose witnesses and reveal what documents each plans to use as evidence.

 Outside of the advance preparation, a lot goes into making it to divorce court.
 As far as logistical concerns go, make sure you know where you’re going, where to park, and give yourself time to get through security.
 Any witnesses testifying on your behalf need to know this, too.
 You don’t want to be late for court.